-Reserve Credit Limit: is determined by the Lender on the basis of the Applicant’s financial needs and does not exceed VND30, 000,000.
+Reserve Credit Limit: is determined by the Lender on the basis of the Applicant’s financial needs and does not exceed MMK 4, 000,000.

 Reserve Credit Limit Validity Period: is the term of Agreement stated in General Term and Condition of Microloan.